Ethanol blending: A technological knowhow!

 Ethanol blending is a process of adding ethanol to petrol.
-Because of the growing environmental concerns, use of ethanol as a motor fuel or as an additive is gaining rapid popularity.
+Because of the growing environmental concerns, the use of ethanol as a motor fuel or as an additive is gaining rapid popularity.
 Properties of Ethanol closely resembles petrol.
 Moreover, you can obtain ethanol from various plants making it a renewable fuel.

 Properties of ethanol: